 First up, they’re all good.
 You literally cannot go wrong with any of these toppings at all, even if you choose no topping.

 - Chocolate.
 Melt chocolate chips in a bowl for 20 seconds at a time, stirring between each round.
 You can try different types of chips too!
-Butterscotch, white chocolate, dark chocolate.
+Butterscotch, white chocolate, dark chocolate – choose your favorite.

 - Vanilla Glaze.
-This one is the same that we use on our homemade cinnamon rolls.
-In a small bowl sift together, 1 cup confectioners sugar and ½ tsp salt.
-In a separate bowl, whisk together, 2 Tbsp melted butter, 1 Tbsp milk, 1 tsp vanilla extract.
+This is the same glaze that we use on our Homemade Cinnamon Rolls.
+In a small bowl, sift together 1 cup confectioners’ sugar and ½ teaspoon of salt.
+In a separate bowl, whisk together 2 Tablespoons of melted butter, 1 Tablespoon of milk, and 1 teaspoon of vanilla extract.
 Stir into the sugar mixture until smooth.
 Add more milk to thin if needed.

 - Maple Glaze.
-In a small bowl whisk together 2 Tbsp maple syrup, 2 Tbsp melted butter, ¼ tsp vanilla extract.
+In a small bowl, whisk together 2 Tablespoons of maple syrup, 2 Tablespoons of melted butter, and ¼ teaspoon of vanilla extract.

 - Cinnamon Sugar.
-In a small bowl mix together 1 tsp cinnamon and ¼ cup sugar (we like turbinado).
-In another bowl melt 2 Tbsp butter.
+In a small bowl, mix together 1 teaspoon of cinnamon and ¼ cup sugar (we like turbinado).
+In another bowl, melt 2 Tablespoons of butter.
 Dip cooled donuts in the butter first and then in the sugar mixture.

-If you want to add nuts, sprinkle them on top of the icing or chocolate!
+If you want to add nuts, sprinkle them on top of the icing or chocolate.
+Chopped walnuts or pecans would be a tasty addition.

-Want to make pumpkin donuts but don’t have a doughnut pan?
-Take heart and make donut holes!
+Want to make pumpkin doughnuts baked at home, but don’t have a doughnut pan?
+What about donut holes?

 - They make donut hole pans – which are totally cute and worth every dollar from Michaels using a 50% off coupon.